grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 So Cassandra literally hung on.
 She gripped the handles on either side of the sonar unit in her small hands, her fingers curling around the cold painted and chipped steel, her fingernails digging into the soft flesh of her palms.
 The tension in her arms had passed from a searing ache to a dull background pain hours ago.

-She closed her eyes and focused on the sounds in her headset.
+She slowly closed her large eyes and focused on the sounds in her headset.
 She left her body behind in the boat, and moved her mind out into the water.
 This had become easier and easier with practice, though overcoming the exhaustion and pain of a long shift made it more challenging now.

 The ocean was overwhelmed by the sounds of the storm on the surface, and the heavy drone of the diesel engines reverberating through the hull of the _Prospect_.
-With the diesels running up towards their max RPMs, the whole boat shook with the vibration of the grinding cylinders.
+With the diesels running up towards their maximum RPMs, the whole boat shook with the vibration of the grinding cylinders.
 The engines provided a low frequency bass note that cut a never-varying line of deep sound through the sonar.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Above the engines in pitch was the sound of the waves.
 This sound was white, but unlike the drone of the diesels was constantly changing and shifting.
 It was a heavy sound that curled and rolled, until a wave broke.
-When that happened the sound would change to a rushing wall which would overtake everything until it receded a few seconds later and the drone of the engines came back up underneath.
+When that happened, the sound would change to a rushing wall which would overtake everything until it receded a few seconds later and the low drone of the engines came back up underneath.

 When she concentrated, Cassandra could hear the whistle of the wind itself, pressing against the surface of the water and driving it with its vicious will.

 Those sounds all combined into a heavy repetitive groan that rose and fell depending on which source was taking over at any moment.
 But cut across that was the sound of the motion of the boat itself.
 Every minute or so, the bow would break out of a wave, accompanied by a new rush of wind on the sonar mics.
-Then it would be followed by the crunching sound of the boat plunging back under the water, which would run out in a long stream of the sounds of water rushing along the side of the hull.
+Then it would be followed by the crunching sound of the boat plunging back under the water, which would run out in the long stream of the sound of water rushing along the side of the hull.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 All of this came together to form something that, to Cassandra's ears, sounded like an almost spiritual music --- a drone music with variations that carried one off slightly to keep one's interest, but then always returned to a home place.
 The grinding roll of it all seemed like it could be an effort to raise the consciousness of someone lucky enough to be listening to a plane or a place in the mind where one could see out forever, out through thousands and thousands of miles of empty ocean, and pick out some particular particle or source, and understand what exactly its intentions were.
 Perhaps a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling juices of an enormous cephalopod.
 Or the churning roll of a machine bit boring into the ocean floor.